 Learning from your past

-A time of change forces us to take decisions without knowing how things are going to turn out.
+A time of change forces us to take decisions based on little information and without knowing how things are going to turn out.

-One way to become better at this is by learning from our past — especially from a time when things did not turn out in the way we wanted or expected.
+One way to become better at this is by learning from our past — especially from a time when things didn’t turn out in the way we wanted or expected.

 To do this, first think back to a time when you took a decision where events didn’t turn out in the way you wanted or expected.